Tips & HacksBasic Tips To Ensure Online Safety

 Pick Strong Passwords

-A great password should include a combination of capital letters, numbers, symbols and more than 8 characters in total.
+A great password should include a combination of capital letters, numbers, symbols, and more than 8 characters.

 If you have trouble remembering the password, try thinking of a phrase or a song and then changing some of the characters around.
 For example, the letter ‘I’ could become the symbol ‘!’.

 Password manager programs can provide randomly generated secure passwords for you to use with your accounts.
-These same programs can also help with managing groups of passwords so you don’t forget them.
+These same programs can also help manage groups of passwords so you don’t forget them.

 Take Care Downloading Files

-Always consider what you are downloading and where of comes from.
-A danger of online activity is inadvertently downloading malware disguised within an app, email link or program.
+Always consider what you are downloading and where it comes from.
+A danger of online activity is inadvertently downloading malware disguised within an app, email link, or program.

 Ransomware is a type of malware that threatens to publish personal data unless a sum of money is paid out.
 It could also freeze your computer making all functions inaccessible to you.